rookasrudzianskas/boomx/docs/http.md

 # HTTP API

-When a Cog Docker image is run, it serves an HTTP API for making predictions.
+When a BoomX Docker image is run, it serves an HTTP API for making predictions.
 For more information, take a look at [the documentation for deploying models](deploy.md).

 ## `GET /openapi.json`